Q. Am I eligible to attend the ISS?

 A. During the four-week academic session, those students who have opted for accommodation will be staying at Hotel Samrat which is a short walk from Teen Murti House on a triple-sharing basis (ensuite) with persons of the same gender.
 The rooms will be air-conditioned and allocated as you arrive in New Delhi.
 Upon arrival, students can swap rooms/beds so as to share with friends but only after informing the ISS of this change.
 During the optional, two-week Service Learning experience, students will be traveling quite regularly and will be staying in multiple guest houses and hotels on a twin- or triple-sharing basis with a person(s) of the same gender.

 Q. What meals will I be served?

-Q. Can I arrange for my own accommodation?
+Q. Can I arrange my own accommodation?

 A. Students can stay off-campus at their own cost during the four-week academic session.
 This will have to be arranged by themselves and any meals eaten by them on-campus will have to be paid for separately.
-For the two-week Service Learning experience, students it is mandatory for students to stay in the accommodation arranged for by the ISS.
+For the two-week Service Learning experience, it is mandatory for students to stay in the accommodation arranged for by the ISS.

 Q. How will I be commuting?

 A. Air-conditioned transportation will be arranged for ISS students for their travel as per the ISS program itinerary.
 For personal travel & conveyance beyond the program itinerary, students will have to arrange and cover the cost for their own transport.
 More information on this will be available in the Student Handbook for successful applicants.